VeryGoodOpenSource/dart_frog/docs/docs/deploy/google-cloud-run.md

 3. Congratulations! 🎉 You have successfully built and deployed your API to Cloud Run.
 You can now access your API at the Service URL that is printed in the last line of output.

 :::note
-If you have not already enabled the nessesary Google Cloud APIs to deploy your API, `gcloud` can enable them for you.
+If you have not already enabled the necessary Google Cloud APIs to deploy your API, `gcloud` can enable them for you.
 Just select `Y` when prompted.
 :::

 :::tip